Ukrainian Navy: Ukrainian People's Republic navy (1917–1921)

 During 1917 Russian Revolution, several ships of the Russian Imperial Navy's Black Sea Fleet, commanded and crewed by ethnic Ukrainians, declared themselves the Navy of the newly autonomous Ukrainian People's Republic.
 Black Sea Fleet commander Mikhail Sablin raised the colours of the Ukrainian National Republic on 29 April 1918.
 Few further steps on establishing a navy were made as the Ukrainian government lost control over coastal territories.

-After the Revolution 1917, a time of anarchy and demoralization overtook the former Russian Black Sea Fleet.
-The Fleet, stationed in Sevastopol, was commanded by a collective, "Tsentroflot".
-Different political influences clashed: Ukrainian, Bolshevik, Menshevik, Social Revolutionaries and Anarchist.
-Very different flags were hoisted over ships: Ukrainian bicolors, old Russian ensigns, Bolshevist red flags and Anarchist black flags.
-They were hoisted and lowered even several times daily, according to changes of each crew's political orientation.
+After the Revolution 1917 the Central Committee of the Black Sea Fleet. was in command.

 The Ukrainian People's Republic aspired to take control of the Fleet.
 On 17 October 1917 the 2nd rank Captain Ye.Akimov was appointed the representative of the Central Council of Ukraine at the command of the Black Sea Fleet.
 The General Secretariat for Naval Affairs was established within the government of the Central Rada in Kyiv (in January 1918 it was reformed in a Ministry).
 The head of it became D. Antonovich.
 The Main Navy Staff was led by Captain Jerzy Świrski.
 For the educational and agitational purposes of the seamen the Central Rada seconded the commissars to Odesa, Mykolaiv, Kherson and Sevastopol.
 On 22 December 1917 the Naval Ministry in Kyiv was established.